singerlabgt/kilosort2-pipeline/README.md

 [Clustering and manual curation](#clustering-and-manual-curation) - information on installing clustering software and curating the output

 ## How it works
-The Kilosort2 Pipeline has four main sections.
+The Kilosort2 Pipeline has three main sections.
 As a user, you will only edit Sections 1-2, which consist of input parameters and run options.
 Do not edit Section 3 without consulting all other users.
+Feel free to edit on your own branch or fork, but don't push changes to the master without consulting everyone.

 ### Section 1 - setting parameters
 In this section, user profiles and recording parameters are defined.
 Edit permanent parameters for your probes and experiments in your [User Profile](#creating-a-user-profile).
 Set information about the recording sessions you wish to cluster.